 With an outline complete, I regained my confidence.
 Surely it’d be done any second now, but instead it dragged out.
 I still hadn’t fixed the backend, which meant that exceptions were piling up and it became harder and harder to motivate myself.

-At this point I was no longer interested in the game and had to force myself to work.
+After a while I wasn’t even interested in the game anymore and saw it more as a horribly buggy piece of software to fix.
 I kept taping things together and sloppily implementing stuff.
-I stopped feeling things and became increasingly dissociated from reality (mind you I had had issues with dissociation before).
+I stopped feeling things and stopped caring about anything.
 Essentially my mental health was crumbling, but I was only upping my hours.

 Little known fact; your work suffers, when you’re dead inside.